Florida Museum of Natural History: Florida Fossils: Evolution of Life & Land

 A collection of fossils in the Florida Fossil Hall.

-Located in Powell Hall, the $2.5 million, 5000 sqft exhibit describes the history of the Florida Platform through five geologic time periods.
-The exhibition takes visitors on a walk through time beginning in the Eocene epoch, when Florida was underwater.
-Visitors travel through the Eocene, Oligocene, Miocene, Pliocene and Pleistocene epochs and see Florida's first land animals, evolving grasslands and savannahs and the land bridge between North and South America that formed about 3 million years ago.
-The exhibit ends with the arrival of the first humans in Florida near the end of the Pleistocene.
+Located in Powell Hall, this $2.5 million, 5000 sqft exhibit describes the history of the Florida Platform through five geologic time periods.

+The entrance to the hall showcases six fossil shark jaws, ranging in height from 2–9 ft.
+The exhibition begins with five extinction events described in dioramas that lead visitors onto the Florida Platform at about 66 million years ago, at the Dawn of the Age of Mammals.
+The exhibition then takes visitors on a walk through time, beginning in the Eocene epoch, when Florida was underwater, and going through the Oligocene, Miocene, Pliocene and Pleistocene epochs.
+Visitors see Florida's first land animals, evolving grasslands and savannahs and the land bridge between North and South America that formed about 3 million years ago.
+The exhibit ends with the arrival of the first humans in Florida, near the end of the Pleistocene.

+Displays include a primitive toothed whale from the Eocene, an oreodont from the Oligocene, a Miocene rhinoceros being attacked by two saber-toothed, cat-like animals, a 15 ft-tall sloth standing on its hind legs in the Pliocene area and a 500,000-year-old jaguar chasing a peccary from the Pleistocene epoch.
+The time periods also include artwork by paleoartists from around the world, including a 9 ft-tall steel sculpture of an extinct Terror Bird, titanis walleri.
 Over 90 percent of the exhibit's 500 fossils are real, and many were found within 100 mi of Gainesville.

-The entrance to the hall showcases six fossil shark jaws, ranging in height from 2–9 feet.
-The exhibition begins with five extinction events described in dioramas that lead visitors onto the Florida Platform at about 66 million years ago, also known as the Dawn of the Age of Mammals.
-Displays include a primitive-toothed whale in the Eocene, a pig-like, extinct mammal from the Oligocene, a Miocene rhinoceros being attacked by two saber-toothed, cat-like animals, a 15 ft-tall sloth standing on its hind legs in the Pliocene area and a 500,000-year-old jaguar chasing a peccary from the Pleistocene epoch.
-The time periods also include artwork by paleoartists from around the world, including a 9 ft-tall steel sculpture of an extinct Terror Bird, Titanis walleri.

 South Florida People & Environments

-This exhibit, is also in Powell Hall, the South Florida Hall consists of ten exhibit galleries that occupy a total of 6050 sqft.
+This exhibit, also in Powell Hall, consists of ten exhibit galleries that occupy a total of 6050 sqft.
 The sequence of galleries is designed to give visitors a variety of experiences, including 3-D immersion environments and more focused learning centers.

 Visitors enter the exhibit through a re-created scene of a Calusa fishing village as it may have looked about 500 years ago.
-A young Calusa boy carries home a shark on his shoulder, and behind him lies the village and view toward the Gulf of Mexico.
+A young Calusa boy carries a shark on his shoulder, and behind him lies the village and view toward the Gulf of Mexico.
 Just past the village are four large glass wall panels depicting southwest Florida Indian art and environments.
-These images suggest the richness and complexity of both the cultural and natural history of the region.
 Beyond the panels is an orientation area, large enough for docents and teachers to gather a small group and introduce the exhibit.
 Interpretive panels preview the content and themes of the hall, augmented by a collage mural of south Florida people and environments.